lijomadassery/ecoa/memory-bank/activeContext.md

 3. Enhance monitoring and alerting system
 4. Implement backup and restore procedures
 5. Add security hardening measures
+6. Expand test coverage for frontend and backend
+7. Enhance monitoring dashboards and alerting
+8. Focus on application features and user experience

 ## Known Issues